FerrucciS/Airbnb/README.md

 2. What are the top 10 neighbourhoods with the most listings?
 3. What is the distribution of listings by the number of bedrooms?
 4. And room type?
-5. Which room types have the best reviews?
-6. What are the most common minimum-nights required?
+5. What are the top 10 most common minimum-nights required?
-7. What is the average price per bedroom and room type?
+6. What is the average price per bedroom and room type?

 ## Executive Summary